 Zelle users should view their transactions like a wire transfer.
 There is no mechanism for a consumer or bank to call back a wire transfer — or a Zelle payment.

 I asked our contact if a bank would have advised its customer not to send back a mistaken Zelle payment.
 Here’s what she said:

 Obviously, we don’t know for sure what his bank told him.
 But we have agreements with the banks that make Zelle available to their customers.
 Those banks understand that chargebacks of Zelle transactions aren’t possible.
 So there wouldn’t be any way for [Asilo] to get her money returned via that route.
 His bank would have known that.
 The money would only be returned if he (the owner of the air conditioning company) agreed to send it back.
 His bank should have been able to facilitate that process.
 (Zelle spokesperson)

 Zelle: “All transactions are irrevocable — so make sure you aren’t sending money to the wrong person.”

 Several times during the phone call, our executive contact reiterated that “Zelle transactions are irrevocable.”
 For this reason, consumers using Zelle should be extremely cautious when sending payments to friends and family.
 It’s critical to thoroughly read all prompts before hitting the final confirmation.

-If you send money to the wrong person by accident, there is no safety net — all Zelle transactions are final.
+If you send money to the wrong person by accident, or if you send money to a scammer (See: A pet scam cost this victim $4,000.
+Could you fall for it?), there is no safety net — all Zelle transactions are final.